Tagline: You have nothing to fear…until they operate.

 Once again our killer’s motive is rooted in childhood.
 The story begins in 1961, when a young Susan finds a Valentine’s card from admirer Harry, only to mock his sentiment with another male friend.
 Unluckily for that little blighter, Harry is not the most stable of children, and after his prepubescent frame somehow finds the height and strength to hang his love rival from an eight foot hat rack, his grinning face sticks around long enough for Susan to establish him as the guilty party.
 He doesn’t seem to show any remorse either.
 Quite the opposite, in fact.
 It’s as if that first murder has awoken something terrible inside of him, namely a burning desire to repeat the act over and over.
 Perhaps having him locked up would be the best course of action.

 Twenty years pass and Susan is a happily married woman and mother of one who fails to exhibit even a morsel of mental scarring, laughing off her husband’s reminder of a recent massacre that took place in the Los Angeles County hospital where she is due some test results.
-You might say this is pretty careless behaviour, but in spite of her gruesome past, a now adult Susan (Benton) does have a point.
+On Valentines Day no less!
+You might say this is pretty careless behaviour, but despite her gruesome past a now adult Susan (Benton) does have a point.
 I mean, what are the odds that two massacres would take place at the same location in as many years.
 Pretty slim, right?
-As are the chances that one of the doctors would share the name of the demented child who had killed Susan’s friend all those years ago.
-Although, if this was the same person, surely she would recognise him!
-I mean, I know it’s been a while but how could she not?
+As are the chances that one of the hospital’s doctors would share the name of the demented child who had killed Susan’s friend all those years ago, who had somehow been allowed to go through medical school and qualify as a medical doctor.
+I mean, would you willingly put your life in the hands of a murderous doctor dubbed ‘Mad George’?
+Me neither.